letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 The inventory should be stored in the backend database using _either_ `app.locals` or a knex/PostgreSQL database.
 Your model for inventory items should be:

-- title
+- Title
-- description
+- Description
-- image (you can store a link to an image if you would like)
+- Image (you can store a link to an image if you would like)
-- price
+- Price
+  - Price should be stored in `app.locals` or a knex/PostgreSQL database using cents as an `integer` type (100), or in dollars using a `decimal` type (1.00)
+  - When displaying the price in the app, it should be shown as `$1.00`

-Assume there is an unlimited mount of things!
+Assume there is an unlimited amount of things!

 ### Shopping Cart